Fever (Cook novel)

 Fever is a 1982 novel by Robin Cook and is in the category of medical thriller.
+It was plagiarised by Yandamuri Veerendranath into Prardhana.

 Plot

-Set mainly in the Boston area and in rural New Hampshire, its main characters are a 12-year-old girl, Michelle Martel, with leukemia and her father, Charles Martel, a former allergist turned cancer researcher, as well as her stepmother Cathryn and her two older brothers, Chuck and Jean-Paul.
+Set mainly in the Boston area and in rural New Hampshire, its main characters are a 12-year-old girl, Michelle Martel, with leukemia and her father, Charles Martel, a former allergist turned cancer researcher, as well as her stepmother, Cathryn, and her two older brothers, Chuck and Jean-Paul.